 Similar to product management, the practices and responsibilities of ‘DevOps’ can be different depending on your company.
-This will largely be driven by company age, size, and industry.
+This will primarily be driven by company age, size, and industry.
 Just like Product Management tends to look slightly more similar across newer, smaller startups (until more specialization is required), DevOps tends to look more similar at startups than larger established corporations.

 Team members may have DevOps in their title or may have SysAdmin, SysOps, or something else.
 Regardless of title, they focus on enabling development teams with processes and tools so that they don’t get hung up on operational or infrastructural details related to deploying code.
 Remember earlier when I said most people think DevOps just manages servers?
 When done right, DevOps engineers are responsible for a lot more than that.
-They’re responsible for driving a culture of automated testing, continuous integration (CI), continuous delivery (CD), and breaking down the old silos of in-development vs. post-release operations.
+They’re accountable for driving a culture of automated testing, continuous integration (CI), continuous delivery (CD), and breaking down the old silos of in-development vs. post-release operations.

 Back in my day…

 Fast forward a few years and a few companies later.
 At Blispay, we didn’t have monthly releases.
 We were capable of releasing to production (with minimal risk) as frequently as we wanted most of the time.
 Jeff Silverman was our SysAdmin at Blispay (which was acquired earlier this year).
-He’s also been around the block a few times so I asked him a few questions for this post.
+He’s also been around the block a few times, so I asked him a few questions for this post.

 Q&A with Jeff

 How would you define your role at Blispay (specifically regarding DevOps related responsibilities)?
 As a startup, the “roles” at Blispay were a bit broader than what one may expect in a more mature company that has more clearly defined teams, roles, and responsibilities.
-That said, “devops” requires, to an extent, a broader skillset than traditional pure developer, pure infrastructure or technical operations roles.
+That said, “DevOps” requires, to an extent, a broader skill set than traditional pure developer, pure infrastructure, or technical operations roles.
 But that’s ok with me.